 The SEC approved the October 2018 supplement to the Options Disclosure Document (ODD).
 The ODD contains general disclosures on the characteristics and risks of trading standardized options.
 The October 2018 supplement (i) amends and restates in its entirety the April 2015 Supplement, which accommodated foreign index options and certain implied volatility index options;2 (ii) provides additional contract adjustment disclosures regarding thedetermination of contract adjustments by OCC rather than adjustment panels and the manner in which certain adjustments may affect an option’s value; and (iii) reflects T+2 settlement.
 As with other supplements to the ODD, this should be read in conjunction with the current ODD, Characteristics and Risks of Standardized Options.

 This Regulatory Circular restates policy concerning prearranged trading.
 Trading Permit Holders/Members are cautioned that any purchase or sale transaction or series of transactions, coupled with an agreement, arrangement, or understanding, directly or indirectly to reverse such transaction which is not done for a legitimate economic purpose or without subjecting the transactions to market risk, violates Exchange Rules and may be inconsistent with various provisions of the Securities Exchange Act of 1934, as amended, (the “Act”) and rules thereunder.
 All transactions must be effected in accordance with applicable trading rules, must be subject to risk of the market, and must be reported for dissemination.

-MSRB Regulatory Notice 2018-26 MSRB Proposes a Municipal Advisor Principal Qualification Examination
+MSRB Regulatory Notice 2018-33 MSRB Files Content Outline for the Municipal Advisor Principal Qualification Examination (Series 54)

 - Industry News